 There are roughly 430,889 people living in the Coachella Valley-and the population is expected to grow to 476,106 by the year 2024.
-The city/CDP in the Coachella Valley with the lowest median age is Thermal (30 years old); the city/CDP with the highest median age is Desert Palms (75 years old).
+The city/CDP in the Coachella Valley with the lowest median age is Thermal (30); the city/CDP with the highest median age is Desert Palms (75).

-The majority of residents in the Coachella Valley identify their race as White/Caucasian (68%) and more than half identify their ethnicity as Latino (51%).
+The majority of residents in the Coachella Valley identify their race as White/Caucasian (68%).
 For ethnicity, some cities/CDPs consist of mostly Hispanics/Latinos, such as Mecca, Thermal, and Coachella.
 Conversely, some cities/CDPs are mostly not Hispanic/Latino, including Desert Palms, Indian Wells, and Rancho Mirage.